Index

 Compared with benchmark

-Percentage of 5 year olds with experience of visually obvious dentinal decay (Persons 5 yrs)
+Percentage of 5 year olds with experience of visually obvious dental decay (Persons 5 yrs)

 Period